 - Yellow A – West Deck - 150

 The parking office will not allow us to have any additional permits beyond our allocation.

-2. How is this expected to impact Brown A pass wait times for current faculty on the list?
+2. How does this policy impact Brown A pass wait times for current faculty on the list?

-This is a more difficult question to answer, as historically and under the new policy, it will depend upon attrition.
-We may have a large number of permit holders retire/leave the University in one year and then go a year without significant turn over.
+This is a difficult question to answer as it depends on attrition.
+We may have a large number of permit holders retire/leave the University in one year and then go several years without significant turn over.

-How long have people typically waited to receive a Brown A pass over the past 15 years?
+3. How long have people typically waited to receive a Brown A pass?

 In recent years, the average time of employment at Penn State to qualify for a Brown A pass has been as high as 15 years.
 Again, referring to the answer for Question 2, there are many variables that impact the wait time.

 Volunteers will be solicited from the group of employees who hold Brown A parking permits.
-They will be contacted via e-mail by the Dean’s Office to determine if they are willing to temporarily give up their Brown A parking permit.
+They will be contacted via e-mail by the Dean’s Office to determine if they are willing to temporarily donate their Brown A parking permit.